timothyjoh/ecmooops/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 6.6.0 =
+ * New Feature: Added a new setting in WordPress Tweaks: "Login with Email Address or Username".
+ * Enhancement: Host email images from the plugin instead of relying on iThemes servers to help email clients marking messages as spam or blocking images.
+ * Bug Fix: Error when searching for modules preventing modules from appearing.
+ * Bug Fix: Use the wp_options table when acquiring locks in Multisite.
+ * Bug Fix: Prevent duplicate daily digest emails on sites with high load.
+ * Misc: Added Magic Links, a new Pro-only feature, to be activated by Security Check.
+ * Misc: Rearranged modules to be listed alphabetically.

 = 6.5.1 =
  * Bug Fix: Fixed logical error that prevented backups from executing.
  * Bug Fix: Fixed issue that could cause database locks to flood the database.